 Effective 25 May 2018

-“Corplaw” (referred to as “we”, “us” “our” or “Corplaw” in this policy) primarily refers to Corplaw Limited, a division of Pearse Trust Limited, and, where appropriate, to other companies in the Pearse Trust group or other entities over which Pearse Trust exercises management control (including Smart MBS).
+“Corplaw” (referred to as “we”, “us” “our” or “Corplaw” in this policy) primarily refers to Pearse Trust Limited trading as Corplaw.
+It also refers, where appropriate, to Pearse Trust Limited simpliciter, other companies in the Pearse Trust group and other entities over which Pearse Trust Limited exercises management control.

 At Corplaw, we are committed to protecting and respecting your privacy.
 Any personal data that you provide to us, if retained, is held securely and will only be used for the purposes described in this document.
 Unfortunately, the transmission of data via the internet is not completely secure and there is not guarantee or warranty in relation to the security of any information you send to us via the internet.
 However, we will take all reasonable steps, including appropriate technical and organisational measures, to protect your personal data.